DrZRH/DrZRH.github.io/_pages/projects/llm-unlearnable-disclaimer-injection.md

   <img src="/assets/images/projects/llm-unlearnable/disclaimer-injection.png" alt="Disclaimer injection example showing original and injected input">
 </figure>

-Instead of adding random noise, we inject short disclaimer-like phrases that are benign to humans but highly salient to the model.
+Instead of adding random noise, we inject short disclaimer-style sentences that are benign to humans but highly salient to the model.

-These phrases act as triggers for the model’s safety and alignment mechanisms.
+These disclaimer-style sentences act as triggers for the model’s safety and alignment mechanisms.
 Once triggered, the model shifts away from ordinary task processing and toward refusal- or risk-oriented internal behavior.

 The goal is not to hide the text.